Highlander: The Animated Series: Spin-offs

 A video game based on the series called Highlander: The Last of the MacLeods was released for the Atari Jaguar CD.

+Broadcast

+The series was broadcast in the United States on the USA Network on Sundays beginning September 18, 1994 while also airing concurrently in broadcast syndication.

 Home media

 Some episodes of the series were edited into a feature-length film called Highlander: The Adventure Begins and was released by Family Home Entertainment in 1996.

 Genius Products released Highlander: The Animated Series on DVD in Region 1 on December 4, 2007.

 Discotek Media released the series on Blu-ray on July 29, 2025.